Package metametameta

 about_content, names = any_metadict(pkg_metadata)

-about_content = general.merge_sections(names, name, about_content)
+about_content = merge_sections(names, name, about_content)

-return write_to_file(dir_path, about_content, output)
+file_path = write_to_file(dir_path, about_content, output)

 else: